Table of Contents Show

 The Six Flags Fiesta Texas in San Antonio is a 200-acre theme park built on a quarry of rocks with dozens of amazing rides, games, activities, performances, and fireworks.

-Though certain places had shut down during the Covid 19 pandemic last year, most of the major attractions (including water park Seaworld San Antonio, San Antonio Zoo, and Six Flags Fiesta Texas)are open for the public now with minimal restrictions.
+Though certain places shut down during the Covid 19 pandemic last year, most of the major attractions (including water park Seaworld San Antonio, San Antonio Zoo, and Six Flags Fiesta Texas)are open to the public now with minimal restrictions.